-Another important part is the calculation of density of the cloud since density is a major factor in determining how far the cloud travels and spreads before it is diluted major ractor in determining.
-The choice of the appropriate model for dispersion is own to a safe concentration.
+Another important part is the calculation of density of the cloud since density is a major factor in determining how far the cloud travels and spreads before it is diluted own to a safe concentration.
 The choice of the appropriate model for dispersion is made according to the density of the cloud relative to ambient air.